nthenyakyalo202/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-0x0E.
-SQL - More queries
+0x0E. iQL - More queries

 0.Write a script that lists all privileges of the MySQL users user_0d_1 and user_0d_2 on your server (in localhost).